 A crew is two persons, driver and machine-gunner, machine-gunner has the role of commander.
 I brought from Dragon Models kit.
 The smallness of this reconnaissance armored car is conspicuous with well-built figures.

 I thought the face finishing quality has been improved rather than under making.
 The expression is rich, although it is not resin head.
 The mold of this tank crew uniform is fairly thick, like a wool coat.

 It is a little regretful that the unevenness of oil painting remains of undercoat.
 If I pile up by oil painting in several steps after making a base firmly with a lacquer composition, a result is likely to become better more.
 The drying time is longer… I could draw eyes very nice, would it be good on the whole?

 I used the TAMIYA German Military Insignia Decal Set for insignia.
 Especially, the tank cap mark painting requires very fine depiction skill so this decal helps my finishing.
 I always use the same type of decals, need more tank crews insignia.

 Although it is a face of the size of a grain of rice, I shot a very large-sized picture.
 The uniform is rough because of only dry brushing after painting Tamiya enamel black.
 I suppose uniform is better to use oil painting and blending carefully for expression increase.

 It was fairly rare type vehicles, I enjoyed making very much.
-It’s attractive that these kind of vehicles which is diverted from the others and emergency improvement attached in a great hurry.
+It’s attractive that these kinds of vehicles which are diverted from the others and emergency improvement attached in a great hurry.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.